learn-co-students/API-practice-paired-lab_HTX-DS-111819/README.md

 * Calculate summary statistics
 * Get the weather data from the DarkSky API

 We **_strongly recommend_** you consider creating separate classes for handling at least some of these of these tasks.
-Be sure to plan the inputs, outputs, and methods for each class before you begin coding!
+Be sure to plan the **inputs**, **outputs**, and **methods** for each class before you begin coding!

 **_NOTE:_** We have provided some empty class examples below.
 You are welcome to use a different architecture for this project if you so choose.
 You do not have to use each of them, they are just there to give you an idea of what sorts of classes you may want to consider using.

 ### Rapid Prototyping and Refactoring

 It's totally okay to try to get a task working without using OOP.
-For instance, when experimenting with the DarkSky API for getting historical weather data, it makes sense to just write the code in the cells and rapidly iterate until you get it all working (or test it using [Postman](https://www.getpostman.com/)).
+For instance, when experimenting with the DarkSky API for getting historical weather data, it makes sense to just write the code in the cells and rapidly iterate until you get it all working.
 However, once you get it working, you're not done--you should then **_refactor_** your code into functions or classes to make your code more modular, reusable, understandable, and maintainable!

 In short--do what you need to do to get each separate piece of functionality working, and then refactor it into a class after you've figured it out!